ashanviii/calquity-parcelpilot-support-agent/ARCHITECTURE.md

 - **No persistence.** Documents, records and the action ledger are all in memory.
 A restart loses the audit trail of who authorised what, which is the part that would matter first in production.
+- **Actions are recorded, not applied.** A confirmed action is an auditable record of intent.
+It does not mutate the order or ticket row; the pack workbook is read-only here.
 - **Single instance required.** A consequence of the above; see the deployment section.
 - **Mocked authentication.** The request context is trusted.
 Enforcement is in the right place, but its input is not yet verified.